MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/how-it-works.md

 ## Device Registration

 All devices included in the Windows Hello for Business deployment must go through a process called *device registration*.
-Device registration enables devices to be associated and to authentiticate to an IdP:
+Device registration enables devices to be associated and to authenticate to an IdP:

 - For cloud and hybrid deployments, the identity provider is Microsoft Entra ID and the device registers with the *Device Registration Service*
 - For on-premises deployments, the identity provider is Active Directory Federation Services (AD FS), and the device registers with the *Enterprise Device Registration Service* hosted on AD FS

 When a device is registered, the IdP provides the device with an identity that is used to authenticate the device when a user signs-in.

-Device registration is identified by the *join type*.
+The device registration type is called *join type*.
 For more information, see [how device registration works](/entra/identity/devices/device-registration-how-it-works).

 ## Provisioning